© David Begley 2021

 May 08 2021

 The view from Doran's bridge, Ferns, County Wexford, before the junior workshop at the River Bann.

 Following April's drought, together with two parents, a grandparent, Ms. Rourk and Adrienne the S.N.A., the Juniors and I walked to the River Bann to gather water.
 As we arrived, I asked the children to imagine the riverbank a thousand years ago: no cars, no noise, no concrete road, no large house opposite, no electricity, no water on tap.
 The riverbank was an important place to come draw water for cooking, cleaning and drinking.

 We began by looking at weeds.
 The children were asked which weed is named after lion’s teeth (dent de lion).
 We discovered dandelions are edible.
 The children were bursting with knowledge:

 ‘My rabbit eats them like chocolate.’

 ‘Killer rabbits eat them too!’

 ‘You have a killer rabbit?’

 ‘Oh.
 I mean, wild rabbits.’

 I picked a dock leaf.
 The children knew its name and how to rub it on stings.
-Beside us, a blackthorn in flower led to talk of sloe syrup, and how the fruit are high in tannin and can make purple ink which turns black when rust is added.
+A blackthorn in flower led to talk of sloe syrup, and how the fruit is high in tannin and can make purple ink which turns black when rust is added.
 I spoke of the ground beneath the ‘Sceach’ being ruled by fairies.
 The children eyed me with suspicion.